htcooper/htcooper.github.io/docs/resume.md

     **Head of Product**, *Cohart*
     May 2023 - Feb 2024
     San Francisco Bay Area / Remote (Globally distributed team)
-    * First head of product for seed-stage B2B2C and B2C start-up with social, e-comm, and SaaS features.
+    * First head of product for seed-stage B2B2C and B2C creator-economy start-up with social, e-comm/marketplace, and SaaS features.
-    * Collaborated closely with co-founders on vision and product strategy.
+    * Reported to COO and led 3-person design/UX team.
-    * Oversaw end-to-end product execution for 9 major feature releases across mobile app/web platform, increasing MAUs by over 400% and active user accounts by 100%.
+    * Oversaw end-to-end product execution for 9 major feature releases on mobile/web apps, increasing MAUs by over 400% and active users by 100%.
-    * Oversaw launch of Cohart's first Android app, doubling WAUs in the first month after its release.
+    * Drove launch of first Android app, doubling WAUs in first month post-release.
-    * Partnered closely with the head of engineering and worked with dev, QA, design, and UX teams to shorten sprint timelines by 15%.
-    * Built streamlined platform analytics tracking framework for improved prioritization and OKR impact.
+    * Built first unified analytics reporting framework through user-journey event identification and documentation, providing SQL queries to data consultant.
     * Worked with consultants for Cohart's first AI/ML integration to establish recommendation behaviors for search and advisory flows.
+    * Stabilized sprint timelines, shortening them by 15% by partnering closely with the head of engineering and working with dev, QA, design, and UX teams.

     **Digital Strategy Director**, *Claremont Graduate University*
     Jul 2017 - Jun 2022
     Claremont, CA
-    * Led digital product and marketing teams and oversaw relationships with 3 external agencies.
+    * Led digital product and marketing teams and oversaw relationships with 3 external agency partners.
-    * Improved website SEO, accessibility, and QA scores to meet or exceed education industry benchmarks, growing web traffic 30% YoY for FY 20/21
+    * Improved website SEO, accessibility, and QA scores to meet or exceed education industry benchmarks, growing inbound traffic 30% YoY for FY 20/21
     * Improved applicant numbers for teacher education programs by 157% YoY 20/21 through user journey research, new persona development, and data-driven marketing content development.
-    * Led intranet migration from 3rd party platform and redesigned/ redeployed it according to user and security needs, resulting in significant cost savings and increased user uptake.
+    * Led intranet migration from 3rd party platform and redesigned it according to user/security needs, making it the 2nd most visited site on the CGU domain.
-    * Implemented dynamic reporting framework using Google Data Studio, reducing staff report generation time by 80%.
+    * Reduced staff report generation time by 80% by implementing CGU's first dynamic reporting framework using Google Data Studio.
     * Created brand awareness campaign that brought 260K new users to the CGU website.
     * Won a Silver CASE District VII award as content lead for the CGU Viewbook.